panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 }
 ```

-Without knowing much about what happens inside `myBigFunction()`, you can conclude that `result` variable is assigned once, and after the declaration is read-only.
+Without knowing much about what happens inside `myBigFunction()`, you can conclude that `result` variable is assigned once and after the declaration is read-only.

 In other cases, if your variable has to be reassigned multiple times during execution, then `let` declaration is the way to go.